yichenroy/com-liferay-poshi-runner/pql.markdown

      [echo]
 	```

+	More queries may be appended as seen in the console output, this is normal behavior.

-## Include even more tests
+## Include Tests From Different Components

-You can use even more complex queries to include additional tests or get more specific.
-Here is an example of a query used for a component that touches many other components:
+More complex queries can be used to include additional tests or get more specific.

+Below is an example of a query used for a component that touches many other components:

 ```
 test.batch.run.property.query[subrepository-functional-tomcat80-mysql56-jdk8]=\